timescale/docs/mst/billing.md

 if you launch a Managed Service for TimescaleDB service and shut it down after 40 minutes, you are charged for one full hour.

-Migrating to different service plan levels does not incur extra charges.
+Migrating to different service plan levels does not incur extra charges for the migration itself.
 Note, though, that some service plan levels are more costly per hour, and your new service is charged at the new rate.